KubaTaba1uga/django_spam_recycler/README.md

 To allow for concurrent mailboxes analysis, workers are created dynamically for each user.
 Each user has its own worker and two queues.
-Queue for downloading messages, for messages spam analysis.
+Queue for downloading messages, and queuefor spam analysis.

 To bypass IMAP simultaneous connections problem, each message is seperate task send to rabbitMQ, with retry policy and time delay.